skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 Funding the account was pretty easy.
 This is handled by open banking via Truelayer.
 No issues here and worked as expected.

 ### Identity Verification
-I’ve signed up for dozens of fintech apps and they all follow a similar identification verification process.
+I’ve signed up for dozens of fintech apps and they all follow a similar identity verification process.
 Take a photo of your ID and take a video or photo of yourself.

 There was one part of Robinhood’s process that threw me off, however…